Battle of France: Battle of the Alps

 Italy declared war on France and Britain on 10 June but it was not prepared for war and made little impact during the last two weeks of fighting in the Italian invasion of France.
 The Italian dictator, Benito Mussolini, sought to profit from the German success.
 Mussolini felt the conflict would soon end and he reportedly said to the army Chief-of-Staff, Marshal Pietro Badoglio, "I only need a few thousand dead so that I can sit at the peace conference as a man who has fought".
-Opposite the Italians was the French Army of the Alps (General Rene Olry).
+Opposite the Italians was the French Army of the Alps (General René Olry).
 In two weeks of fighting, the Italian 1st Army and 4th Army advanced a few kilometres into French territory against determined French resistance but the offensive was halted on the negotiation of the Franco-Italian Armistice.
 Only the city of Menton and few Alpine towns had been captured by Italian forces.